JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER_REWRITE.md

 Diagram:
 https://jq1-io.s3.amazonaws.com/mega-mesh/ten-full-mesh-tgw.png

 This topology synthesizes all 45 pairwise TGW adjacencies (N=10) using the same IR  transform, confirming that the routing logic scales to larger meshes without modification.
+(IPv4-only; no secondary CIDRs; no IPAM.)

 ⸻